camisbored/CamsOS/README.md

 -Scan Disk for "files" (sectors with data).

--Write "file" (data to single sector)
+-Write and encrypt "file" (data to single sector)

--Read "file" (data from selected sector)
+-Read and decrypt "file" (data from selected sector)

 -Delete "file"